 The short answer is no. Don’t get us wrong, we love travel insurance, but it’s not medical cover for expats.
 Travel insurance is designed to cover travellers between specific travel dates.
 If you are ill or injured and need urgent medical care, travel cover will initially treat you, but this illness or injury then becomes a pre-existing condition and is excluded under the next travel policy.
 And, if the travel cover expires while you are receiving medical treatment, this presents some significant challenges.

-If you suffer an emergency and the travel insurer ultimately returns you to your home country, it’s unlikely you’ll get shipped back to your new expat country of residence, meaning you will need to fund the cost of your flights back again, along with any ongoing medical care you require.
+If you suffer an emergency and the travel insurer ultimately returns you to your home country, you won’t get shipped back to your new expat country of residence, meaning you will need to fund the cost of your flights back again, along with any ongoing medical care you require.
 You’ll also need to purchase a new policy, for which your injury or illness will be treated as pre-existing, prompting travel policy premium loadings or exclusions.

-Travel polices do not offer continued cover when you return home either, so you end up also paying out-of-pocket for further medical treatment or placed on hospital waiting lists.
+Travel polices do not offer continued cover upon your return home either, therefore also paying out-of-pocket for further medical treatment or placed on hospital waiting lists.

 Taking a travel policy exposes expatriates to significant and unjustifiable risks.
 As an expatriate, it is important you protect your future health, wellbeing and job prospects by remaining healthy and in the country you choose to make your expat home.

 An international health insurance policy is endlessly mobile and will continue to cover any medical conditions you develop or injuries you receive, as long as you pay the annual premium.
-And quite seriously, Global Albatross can find you highly competitive options on international health insurance policies, so there is no reason to expose yourself to significant risks in order to skimp on the insurance cost.
+Because Global Albatross can find highly competitive options on international health insurance policies, there is no reason to expose yourself to significant risks in order to skimp on the insurance cost.
 Let us help instead.

 We’ve also put together some tips for expats heading abroad in case you want to check them out.